 No matter how you perceive this trend, one thing is true.
 Like so many facets of the wellness industry, this is not about a total health overhaul — it's about making small, one-percent gains in your every day life.

 "Small changes tend to be easier to implement and make part of a daily habit to improve our nutritional intake," Funderburk says.
-"Once an individual incorporates additional protein into their diet (if, in fact, that is what was lacking), then they could move on to the next improvement, such as a higher fibre intake or an increase their daily water consumption."
+"Once an individual incorporates additional protein into their diet (if, in fact, that is what was lacking), then they could move on to the next improvement, such as a higher fiber intake or an increase their daily water consumption."

 We'll drink to that.